 Hebrews 3:12-14 “Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God; but exhort one another daily, while it is called ‘Today,’ lest any of you be hardened through the deceitfulness of sin.
 For we have become partakers of Christ if we hold the beginning of our confidence steadfast to the end.”

 Think of a friendship.
-If two friends part ways in a dispute.
-If they no longer speak to each other, if one avoids the other or worse - actually harms the other by causing pain to someone dear - would the one still be called “friend.”
-Like friendship - salvation is an ongoing relationship, not a one time stamp of approval.
-It is living.
+If two friends part ways, if they no longer speak to each other, if one avoids the other or worse - actually harms the other by causing pain to someone the other loves, would the other still call the one “a friend?”
+Probably not.
+Like friendship - salvation is an ongoing relationship, not a one time “Get-in-to-Heaven” entry stamp.

 Hebrews 11:6 “But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.”

-If you do not believe that Jesus can help you, and desires very much to help you, then you will not reach out to Him.
+If you do not believe that Jesus can help you, and very much wants to help you, then you will not reach out to Him.
 You will not pray.
 You will not ask.

 Jeremiah 29:13 “You will seek Me and find Me, when you search for Me with all your heart.”

 We must believe that Jesus is indeed the Son of God.
 We must believe that He can and will forgive our sins.
-We must believe that He can and will live in us, and give us power to overcome any inherited or cultivated tendency to sin.
+We must believe that He can and will live in us, and give us power to overcome any sinful thinking or behavior.
 This faith opens the door to God’s healing forgiveness.